 In general, the patient should not eat food for eight hours or drink anything, even water, for four hours before surgery.
 The stomach must be empty to avoid possible anesthesia complications.
 The hospital staff will provide specific instructions about what time the patient stop eating and drinking.

 Generally, all family members are asked to wait in a specified area outside the operating area while the patient is taken on a gurney to the operating room.
 For adults with special needs, some hospitals may have policies permitting family members to be with the patient during the time he or she is going to sleep in the operating room or waking up in the recovery room.
 Ask the doctor about specific policies at the hospital where the procedure will be performed.

-Once the surgery is complete, the tube is removed and normal breathing resumes.
+Once the surgery is complete, the breathing tube is removed and normal breathing resumes.
 The patient is then transferred from the operating room to the recovery room and over the next hour or so gradually wakes up.
-During this time the patient is often groggy and confused but receives supportive care and reassurance from the recovery room staff who are also monitoring the heart rate, blood pressure, and respiration.
+During this time the patient is often groggy and confused but receives supportive care and reassurance from the recovery room staff, who are also monitoring the patient’s heart rate, blood pressure, and breathing.
 During the next few hours the patient will still be sleepy and may have a lowered tolerance for discomfort or pain.
 Additional reassurance and the use of mild pain medications are helpful when needed.
 Many adults can be back to normal activities by the next day, although frequently the doctor will advise exercise and work limitations for several days after surgery.

 Patients may be nauseated or vomit after eye surgery, particularly muscle surgery.
 Although the nausea may last for hours, it is rarely serious.
 Everything possible should be done to provide reassurance and comfort.
 Medication is sometimes helpful.